core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The CoRE Link Format as described in {{RFC6690}}
-has been interpreted differently by implementers, and a strict implementation rules out some use cases of a Resource Directory
+has been interpreted differently by implementers, and a strict implementation rules out some use cases of an RD
 (e.g. base values with path components).

 This appendix describes
 a subset of link format documents called Limited Link Format.
-The rules herein are not very limiting in practice -- all examples in RFC6690, and all deployments the authors are aware of already stick to them -- but ease the implementation of resource directory servers.
+The rules herein are not very limiting in practice -- all examples in RFC6690, and all deployments the authors are aware of already stick to them -- but ease the implementation of RD servers.

 It is applicable to representations in the application/link-format media type, and any other media types that inherit {{RFC6690}} Section 2.1.